Council of Students (COS)

 American Pharmacists Association - Academy of Student Pharmacists (APhA-ASP)

-Advisors: Dr. Joshua Kinsey and Dr. Grady Strom
+Advisers: Dr. Joshua Kinsey and Dr. Jill Augustine

 Founded in 1852, the American Pharmacists Association (APhA) is the first-established and largest professional association of pharmacists in the United States.
 The association is a leader in providing professional information and education for pharmacists and an advocate for improved health of the American public through the provision of comprehensive pharmaceutical care.